HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

   - *zero* - substitue zero for missing values in the data matrix
   - *center* - for missing values in the data matrix, substitute the median intensity for the feature (for samples where it is not missing).
   - In all cases, negative values are substituted with zeros.
+- Column that specifies order for samples (default = 'sampleMetadata')
+  - name of the column in sample metadata that is used to sort samples
+- Column that specifies order for features (default = 'variableMetadata')
+  - name of the column in variable metadata that is used to sort samples

 ## Output files